AyaDilara/AxisMed-Elite/README.md

 This is called out deliberately rather than hidden — identifying it is part of the design analysis, and closing it is the first roadmap item.

+The specification for closing this gap lives in [`docs/prd-antidoping.md`](docs/prd-antidoping.md): a PRD scoping an anti-doping prescribing check — problem, users, acceptance criteria, and technical design.
+The scope call is the point: v1 ships an exact substance match against a version-stamped prohibited list, warning and requiring a logged justification before a flagged prescription can be saved.
+Brand-name-to-ingredient matching and in-competition timing are deferred to v2 — narrowing v1 to what can be built correctly, because a matching layer that mis-flags substances would fail the check's own metric.
+The check hooks into `ClinicService.prescribeMedication()` and fails loud rather than open: unresolved substance status blocks the save.

 ## Roadmap

 Each item states the outcome it unlocks, not just the change.